HDMA-SDSU/HDMA-IBSS/README.md

 # HDMA-IBSS
-This repository is for one of HDMA project, called SPATIOTEMPORAL MODELING OF HUMAN DYNAMICS ACROSS SOCIAL MEDIA AND SOCIAL NETWORKS,funded by NSF IBSS (Interdisciplinary Behavioral and Social Science Research )
+This repository is for one of HDMA project, called Spatialtemporal modeling of human dynamics across social media and social networks,funded by NSF IBSS (Interdisciplinary Behavioral and Social Science Research).
+Please see more details in [](http://socialmedia.sdsu.edu/)